lambertoballan/handsonbow/README.md

 - http://www.micc.unifi.it/downloads/tutorial_bow/images_and_feat/15_ObjectCategories.zip (1.6GB)

 Once you have downloaded the files the default directory in which they should be unzipped is "~/handsonbow/img".

+# Howto
+The starting point of the tutorial is the Matlab script exercises.m.
+In this script you will find several exercises to be completed.
+For each of them, the instructions/suggestions are provided as comments in the script and you have to add some lines of code where requested.

+We provide also a complete version of the same script (exercises_solutions.m).

+The file with solutions is intended to be used as a reference and we usually do not provide them in class.